SqueezeSAM: User friendly mobile interactive segmentation: Introduction

-Since the release of Segment Anything Model (SAM)~\cite{Kirillov2023_SAM}, it has enabled leaps forward in generative AI, medical imaging, and computational photography~\cite{shen2023_anything3d, ma2023_MedSAM, yu2023_inpaint}.
-Of particular interest to us is interactive segmentation for allowing users to select and extract objects within images on a smartphone.
-This functionality has already deployed in the iPhone with iOS 16, but the model is proprietary to Apple and cannot be retrained by researchers.
-Our goal is to create an open-source, fast, user-friendly, mobile model for interactive image segmentation.
-In our experience, one limitation of today's mobile interactive segmentation interfaces is that many users will never click on their images, so they won't discover the segmentation capability.
-This is unfortunate, because SAM expects the user to ``make the first move" and click on an object to begin segmentation.
-To address this, we explore using salient object detection (SOD) to select a few interesting points in the image, which enables SAM to produce an initial segmentation that the user can refine by clicking on the image.
-One of the goals of SOD is to identify objects and regions where human eyes gravitate and fixate.
-So, we think it makes sense that SOD can guess some of the image regions that humans are likely to click on.
+Since the introduction of the Segment Anything Model (SAM)~\cite{Kirillov2023_SAM}, it has catalyzed significant advancements in generative AI, medical imaging, and computational photography~\cite{shen2023_anything3d, ma2023_MedSAM, yu2023_inpaint}.
+Our research focuses on interactive segmentation, a feature that enables users to select and extract objects within images on a smartphone.
+This functionality has already been implemented in the iPhone with iOS 16, but the proprietary model used by Apple is not available for retraining by researchers.
+Our objective is to develop an open-source, fast, user-friendly, mobile model for interactive image segmentation.

+The adoption of automated segmentation by major industry players underscores its substantial importance for photography applications like apple and capcut.
+SAM requires the user to initiate the segmentation process by clicking on an object.
+To overcome this, we propose using salient object detection (SOD) to select a few interesting points in the image, enabling SAM to generate an initial segmentation that can be refined through user input.
+As SOD aims to identify objects and regions that attract human attention, it is logical to use it to predict the image regions that humans are likely to click on.

-Another limitation of SAM is that it takes half a second on an A100 GPU and over ten seconds on iPhone CPU.
-Running locally on the device is important for interactive latency and for preserving privacy.
-The latency of SAM is dominated by its encoder, a ViT-H vision transformer~\cite{dosovitskiy2021_ViT}.
-Others have developed more efficient variants of SAM, but with dramatic reduction in the quality-of-results~\cite{cai2023_efficientvit, zhang2023_MobileSAM, zhao2023_FastSAM, NanoSAM}.
-In our work, we explore model architectures and training schemes that deliver low latency while producing quality-of-results that is more competitive with the original SAM model.
-Furthermore we find that our models can provide higher quality for segmenting salient objects.
+Another challenge with SAM is its latency -it takes half a second on an A100 GPU and over ten seconds on an iPhone CPU.
+Local device operation is crucial for interactive latency and privacy preservation.
+The latency of SAM is primarily due to its encoder, a ViT-H vision transformer~\cite{dosovitskiy2021_ViT}.
+While more efficient SAM variants exist, they significantly compromise the quality-of-results~\cite{cai2023_efficientvit, zhang2023_MobileSAM, zhao2023_FastSAM, NanoSAM}.
+In our work, we explore model architectures and training schemes that offer low latency while maintaining a quality-of-results competitive with the original SAM model.
+We also show that our models deliver higher quality segmentation of salient objects.